GiacomoSorbi/Interview-tests/README.md

 ### Weather API

-Create a weather app that allows me to query for a specific city and obtain either [its currente weather](https://openweathermap.org/current) or [the forecast for the next 5 days](https://openweathermap.org/forecast5).
+Create a weather app that allows me to query for a specific city and obtain either [its current weather](https://openweathermap.org/current) or [the forecast for the next 5 days](https://openweathermap.org/forecast5).
 It is important to recommend the user to register to the service ASAP, as the activation of the account can take a few minutes; emphasis need to be put also on displaying the results.

 *Question about disambiguating location and handling errors.*